 Data as a Service (DaaS) is a fundamentally different approach to building out business solutions.
-The implications in how we implement solutions are both subtle and profound.
+The implications created by that difference are both subtle and profound.

-By eliminating much of the cost, effort and risk of developing application components we have fundamentally shifted the Functionality/Software return on investment calculation.
-What we need to do now is look holistically at the business to change the way we utilise IT to create sustainable competitive differentiation.
+By eliminating much of the cost, effort and risk of developing application components, we have fundamentally shifted the functionality/software return on investment calculation.
+We need to look at the business holistically and use IT to create sustainable competitive differentiation.

 Most business solutions run on servers that are connected to a network.
 They store their information in databases or file shares.
 They share information with other applications or third parties.
 They run office applications including email.
 At best, they have implemented High Availability solutions and have created Disaster Recovery Plans and Sites.